Knowledge Exchange

 Group of sows rummaging in straw

-This project will include the installation of a new Electronic Sow Feeder with an automatic weighing module - the first of its kind in the UK.
+The project will include the installation of a new electronic sow feeder with an automatic weighing module, the first of its kind in the UK.

 Developing the production of invertebrates for feed

 To ensure food security for the world's growing population, innovative solutions need to be explored.
 Making adoption of insect farming for animal feed accessible by farmers would increase financial and ecological sustainability.
-WUC aims to install an invertebrate unit at Writtle, consult with the wider industry on best practice, and build collaboration with external industry partners in order to place Writtle in an important position in this field.
+We aim to install an invertebrate unit at Writtle, consult with the wider industry on best practice, and build collaboration with external industry partners.

 Production of high-quality, disease-free propagules